79-Z1/QuanLyTienLuong_PHP/readme.md

 To get a local copy up and running follow these simple example steps.
 ### Installation
 > [!IMPORTANT]
-> XAMPP version must be 8.2.4 and PHP version must be 8.2.4.
+> XAMPP version must be larger than 8.2.4 and PHP version must be larger than 8.2.4.
 1. Download XAMPP, Composer
      * https://www.apachefriends.org/download.html
      * https://getcomposer.org/download/